DOI10.47051/TRWN4953

 Figure showing variation among individuals of Alopoglossus brevifrontalis

-Natural history: Alopoglossus brevifrontalis is a rarelyTotal average number of reported observations per locality less than ten. encountered lizard that occurs in old-growth and moderately disturbed rainforest and lower-montane forests, as well as in clearings nearby forest border.1,8 Blunt-headed Shade-Lizards are diurnal, cryptozoic (preferring moist, shaded microhabitats), and semi-fossorial.9 They forage on and under leaf-litter, and hide under logs and rocks3,5 or in soil within a few centimeters from the surface.1,2,5 The diet includes spiders, insects, and insect larvae.10 Predators include the frog Ceratophrys cornuta11 and the snake Taeniophallus brevirostris.9 When threatened, these shy lizards flee into the leaf-litter; if captured, they may bite or shed the tail.1 Two-egg clutches have been recorded,7 and breeding females have been found throughout the year.2,10
+Natural history: Alopoglossus brevifrontalis is a rarelyTotal average number of reported observations per locality less than ten. encountered lizard that occurs in old-growth and moderately disturbed rainforest and lower-montane forests, as well as in clearings near forest borders.1,8 Blunt-headed Shade-Lizards are diurnal, cryptozoic (preferring moist, shaded microhabitats), and semi-fossorial.9 They forage on and under leaf-litter, and hide under logs and rocks3,5 or in soil within a few centimeters from the surface.1,2,5 The diet includes spiders, insects, and insect larvae.10 Predators include the frog Ceratophrys cornuta11 and the snake Taeniophallus brevirostris.9 When threatened, these shy lizards flee into the leaf-litter; if captured, they may bite or shed the tail.1 Two-egg clutches have been recorded,7 and breeding females have been found throughout the year.2,10

 Reader support helps us keep the Reptiles of Ecuador book 100% free.